Top Tips for Ferry Travel in Greece with Kids

 Seajets docked at Piraeus Port

 Most islands in Greece don’t have airports, leaving you with the hairy task of navigating the Greek ferry system.
-Possibly daunting for foreigners in light of local peculiarities, with a bit of practice, ferries can be an appealing way to travel.
-What are they main considerations for families and how do you ensure the smoothest possible ride?
+Initially daunting for foreigners in light of local peculiarities, with a bit of practice, ferries can be an appealing way to travel.
+What are they main considerations for families and how do you ensure the smoothest ride possible?

 TYPES OF FERRIES